 Yes, it does.
 In fact, we here at TheCatSite did our own internal study about this very topic.
 We asked 411 cat owners about the reactions their own cats had when being petted and how enjoyable this experience was overall.
 Below, you can see a breakdown of the respondents’ answers in a handy graph.

 As the graph shows, the overwhelming majority of cat owners, or 52.6 percent, said their cats like being petted by just about any friendly human hand.
 Now, this doesn’t necessarily mean strangers, but rather members of the family the cat knows and trusts.
-However, almost half of the respondents, or 44.1 percent, said their cats only enjoyed being petted by their owner.
+However, almost half of the respondents, or 44.1 percent, said their cats only enjoyed being petted by their owners.

 Only the smallest portion, or 3.2 percent, had a cat that didn’t like being petted at all.
 While this is just a small sampling of cat owners, the enthusiastic and positive answers from the respondents prove that cats generally do like their pets and cuddles, even more so if these are offered by a loving owner.